-Ductless hoods use charcoal filters, which capture some grease and neutralize some odors.
-But they are not designed to keep up with outdoor grills.
+Charcoal filters are used in ductless hoods to capture grease and neutralize odors.
+However, they are not designed to keep up with outdoor grills.

-We’ll go over these misconceptions and then give you some tips on how to choose the best outdoor hood for you.
+We’ll discuss these misconceptions and then give you some tips on how to choose an outdoor hood.

-You might think that a ductless hood installed outside will save you money.
-But in reality, you won’t get your money’s worth.
-A ductless hood simply won’t have enough power to keep your outdoor kitchen air clean and fresh.
+Having a ductless hood installed outside might seem like a good idea.
+Nevertheless, you won’t get your money’s worth.
+You can’t keep your outdoor kitchen air clean and fresh with a ductless hood.

-Another reason people may choose a ductless hood for their outdoor kitchen is that it’s easy to install.
-Although it’s easy to install, the ease of installation does not outweigh the drawbacks.
-To effectively vent heavy smoke and grease from an outdoor grill, you need ductwork.
+People may also choose a ductless hood for their outdoor kitchen because it is easy to install.
+The ease of installation does not outweigh the drawbacks, even though it is easy to install.
+You need ductwork to effectively vent heavy smoke and grease from an outdoor grill.

-In some situations, ductwork can be optional.
-For example, if you live in an apartment where it’s not allowed.
-Or, if you cook sparingly indoors and just want to keep a little smoke and occasional cooking odors at bay.
-But, in outdoor kitchens, ductwork is not optional.
+Ductwork can be optional in some situations.
+If you live in an apartment where it’s not allowed, for instance.
+If you cook sparingly indoors and want to keep a little smoke and occasional cooking odors at bay.
+However, ductwork is a necessity in outdoor kitchens.

 Invest In A Ducted Outdoor Vent Hood.

-So, how do you avoid the hassle of maintaining a ductless hood that doesn’t vent adequately?
-Buy a ducted outdoor hood.
-At Range Craft, we have a wide selection of professional outdoor range hoods.
-They pack more than enough power to vent heavy smoke and cooking exhaust.
+What should you do if your ductless hood isn’t venting properly?
+Invest in a ducted outdoor hood.
+We offer a wide selection of professional outdoor range hoods at Range Craft.
+There is more than enough power in them to vent heavy smoke and cooking exhaust.

-Range hood size is particularly important when choosing your outdoor hood.
-All you need to do is take your kitchen range or grill and add 12” to it.
-So if you have a 36” outdoor grill, a 48” range hood is ideal.
-This gives you maximum coverage and ensures all the smoke and odors is vented out of your cooking area.
+A range hood’s size is particularly important when choosing an outdoor hood.
+Simply add 12″ to your kitchen range or grill.
+If you have a 36″ outdoor grill, a 48″ range hood would be ideal.
+You will have the maximum coverage and all smoke and odors will be vented out.